JFerrix/Panta-Rhei-Hristov/CONTRIBUTING.md

 Additionally for long-lasting PRs, if you see `RobustToolbox` in the changed files you have to revert it, use `git checkout upstream/master RobustToolbox` (replacing `upstream` with the name of your Floof-Station/Panta-Rhei remote)

 # Changelogs
+###### _(Update this section again once we finish the changelog stuff. - M3739)_

-By default any changelogs goes in the Panta Rhei changelog, you can use the DeltaV admin changelog by putting `DELTAVADMIN:` in a line after `:cl:`.
+By default any changelogs goes in the Panta Rhei changelog, you can use the Panta Rhei admin changelog by putting `DELTAVADMIN:` in a line after `:cl:`.

 Do not use `ADMIN:` as **it will mangle** the upstream admin changelog!

 # Additional resources

-If you are new to contributing to SS14 in general, have a look at the [SS14 docs](https://docs.spacestation14.io/) or ask for help in `#contribution-help` on [Discord](https://discord.gg/deltav)!
+If you are new to contributing to SS14 in general, have a look at the [SS14 docs](https://docs.spacestation14.io/) or ask for help in `#Development` on [Discord](https://discord.gg/pmxfNx8gRS)!

 ## AI-Generated Content
 Code, sprites and any other AI-generated content is not allowed to be submitted to the repository.